James Waltham Curtis: Painter

 Around 1890, Curtis was commissioned by Joseph Cowen Syme (1852-1916), part-owner of The Age, to paint a series of oil and monochrome paintings to decorate his new St Kilda Rd residence.
 Far more important to Curtis’ survival as a professional artist, however, was the interest in his work shown by the eccentric American businessman, Thomas Welton Stanford (1832-1918), who had arrived in Australia in 1860 to become a successful merchant dealing in miners’ supplies and sewing machines.
 Stanford, who had settled for life in Melbourne, had developed two strong passions following the death of his new wife, Minnie, and only child in 1870 – spiritualism, and Australian landscape art.
 Stanford had works by many of the leading Australian landscape painters of the last half of the 1800s in his private collection at his East Melbourne home, which he opened for public viewing for two hours every Sunday for 13 years until 1904.
 But clearly Curtis was his favourite, and he ended up owning 119 oils and watercolours by the artist, many of them commissioned by himself.
 Stanford and Curtis travelled together on horseback through Victoria, neighbouring colonies, and Queensland, as the artist drew sketches and painted.
 In 1897, after several years’ work, Curtis completed 60 watercolours commissioned by Stanford.
 Without being exhibited in Australia, these were immediately donated by the owner to Stanford University in California, founded a few years earlier by his brother, Leland, and his wife, Jane.
 The journalist James Smith recorded that later payments from Stanford, freeing Curtis from having to paint for a livelihood, enabled him to spend “five happy and fruitful years”, up to the time of his death in 1901.
 In this final stage of his career, Smith wrote, “his interpretations of Australian landscape scenery gained steadily in power, fidelity, sweetness and poetry”.

-After Curtis’ death in 1901, The Argus newspaper was glowing in its praise of the artist.
-“It may be said with truth that no painter, with the exception, perhaps, of Buvelot, has brought to the rendering of Australian landscape such a comprehensive sympathy, poetic feeling, and high technical ability as Curtis, while in the precise and delicate expression of Australian colouring even the Swiss painter cannot be allowed to go unchallenged,” it wrote.
-Especially in his earlier pictures, Buvelot’s foliage was Australian in form, but European in colouring.
-The colour impressions of a lifetime were not perceptibly modified by the artist until long residence in Australia had superimposed the actual upon the reminiscent.
-“But Curtis’s pictures breathe the very atmosphere of the bush,” The Argus stated.
-“They are thoroughly characteristic of Australian scenery, from the foreground, which is always strongly and sharply brought out, through all the gradations of distance until the vapour on some-off hill melts into the sky.”
+After Curtis’ death in 1901, The Argus newspaper said of Curtis: “It may be said with truth that no painter, with the exception, perhaps, of Buvelot, has brought to the rendering of Australian landscape such a comprehensive sympathy, poetic feeling, and high technical ability as Curtis, while in the precise and delicate expression of Australian colouring even the Swiss painter cannot be allowed to go unchallenged ...
+Curtis’s pictures breathe the very atmosphere of the bush.
+They are thoroughly characteristic of Australian scenery, from the foreground, which is always strongly and sharply brought out, through all the gradations of distance until the vapour on some-off hill melts into the sky.”